 The major driving force behind cybercrime is greed.
 They usually steal and sell personal information or use it to commit identity theft.
 They may also demand ransom for data under captivity or payment from blackmail emails.
 However, some want to make a social or political statement, such as making the hacked documents public.
 Still, some might be craving status or want to feel good by disrupting computer networks.

 The Place of Good Guys in Cyber Security

-It is increasingly becoming necessary to mount resources to counter cyber criminals.
+It is increasingly becoming necessary to mount resources to counter cyber criminals, such as having secure hard drive destruction.
 This needs cybersecurity professionals with skills to prevent or counter live cyber attacks.
 Depending on where you live, you might likely need cybersecurity services to protect yourself or your business online.
 For example, the companies providing cybersecurity in St. Louis, MI, are engaging professional hackers to protect individual’s bank accounts, reputation, and trust.

 Despite its seriousness, cybercrime is easier to prevent or counter.
 You can prevent it by putting in place various measures like strong passwords, firewalls, antivirus programs, and more.
 Alternatively, you can hire cybersecurity experts to help you combat this severe menace.
 Luckily there is a whole industry that’s cropping up in this area.
 Would you embrace it?